maritvanderdoes/SWI_analysis/README.md

 - If you want to stop the code, you must click <kbd>ctrl</kbd>+<kbd>c</kbd>

 # git commands and links for help with git
-- First time: clone the repository from the website with   <code> git clone link <code>
+- First time: clone the repository from the website with   <code> git clone (link of the repository </code>
+- Next times:
-first check which branch you are, and the status of the branch: git status If you want to download the recent github version of the code: git fetch Check which branches are there:
+ check which branch you are, and the status of the branch: <code>git status</code>
+ If you want to download the recent github version of the code: <code>git fetch </code> or <code>git pull </code>
+Check which branches are there:
 - git branch --list
 create branch and go to the branch :